 Geico’s defensive-driving course discount is available in most (but not all) states, and rules and qualifications vary.
 Geico has a convenient directory to help you learn more about the defensive driving requirements in your state.

-Sample Geico Defensive Driving Discounts by State
+Geico Defensive Driving Discounts in Major States

 If you already have a course in mind, check with Geico to see if that course will qualify you for the discount.
 You can also find an approved Geico defensive driving course, and learn how to sign up, through the National Safety Council or the American Safety Council.
 Many states offer the option of taking the course online rather than in a classroom.